Tesla Autopilot: Court cases

 A second class action lawsuit was filed in the same court by Tesla shareholders in late February 2023.
 The complaint alleges the defendants "had significantly overstated the efficacy, viability, and safety of [Tesla's] Autopilot and FSD technologies" and those same systems "created a serious risk of accident and injury", which "subjected Tesla to an increased risk of regulatory and governmental scrutiny and enforcement action", linking multiple specific accidents to documented decreases in share prices.
 The suit was dismissed without prejudice in September 2024, as the judge ruled that Musk's claims were "corporate puffery".
 Tesla's lawyers argued that puffery covered the statements "[A]utopilot is 'superhuman and we want to get as close to perfection as possible; as the judge wrote in the motion granting the dismissal, "these vague statements of corporate optimism are not objectively verifiable".
 However, Tesla's lawyers also argued that other statements including "safety is 'paramount and "Tesla cars are 'absurdly safe also were puffery, which the judge rejected, as those were objectively verifiable.

 In April 2023, Tesla was found not liable in a lawsuit filed in 2020 by a driver who sued for damages after she claimed the Autopilot system guided her Tesla Model S into a curb, resulting in an airbag deployment and facial injuries.
 Jurors explained in post-trial interviews that "Autopilot never confessed to be self pilot.
 It's not a self-driving car ...
 [Tesla] were adamant about a driver needing to always be aware."

 Additional lawsuits have been filed by the estates of two drivers killed in 2019 while using Autopilot, one in California and one in Florida.
 In the California case, which had not previously been reported, Tesla has argued the driver had consumed alcohol and it is not clear that Autopilot was engaged; the plaintiff's lawyers alleged that a known defect in the Autopilot system had caused the vehicle to veer off a highway at 65 mph and strike a palm tree.
 Tesla prevailed in that case, with the jury voting 9–3 in October 2023 that there was no manufacturing defect.
 For the Florida case, the judge rejected Tesla's motion to dismiss, concluding that he could not "imagine how some ordinary consumers would not have some belief that the Tesla vehicles were capable of driving themselves hands free", citing "reasonable evidence" demonstrating that Tesla had "engaged in a marketing strategy that painted the products as autonomous" and that Musk's statements "had a significant effect on the belief about the capabilities of the products".

 In the first federal case involving Tesla's Autopilot ever to go to trial, on August 1, 2025, Tesla was found partially responsible for a 2019 crash which killed one pedestrian and seriously injured another.
-As a result, Tesla was fined US$243 million in compensatory and punitive damages.
+As a result, Tesla was fined $243 million in compensatory and punitive damages.
 Tesla has appealed the verdict.
 The lawsuit also accused Tesla of hiding data that the car produced in the moments leading up to the crash.